cmgonzales/email/README.md

 # Securly email
-using tables and inline CSS
+using tables and inline CSS.
+Email standards